Bubby Brister

 Walter Andrew "Bubby" Brister III (born August 15, 1962) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Pittsburgh Steelers, Philadelphia Eagles, New York Jets, Denver Broncos, and Minnesota Vikings.
 He played college football for the Tulane Green Wave and Northeast Louisiana Indians before being selected in the third round of the 1986 NFL draft by the Steelers.

+Highschool and college career

-Brister played high school football in Monroe, Louisiana and enrolled at Tulane University in New Orleans.
-He transferred to Northeast Louisiana University (now known as the University of Louisiana at Monroe) in Monroe in 1984.
+Brister played high school football in Monroe, Louisiana.
 He was a two-sport athlete and was selected out of high school in the 1981 Major League Baseball draft by the Detroit Tigers.
-He played a season of minor league baseball with the Bristol Tigers in Bristol, Virginia before attending college for football.
+He played a season of minor league baseball with the Bristol Tigers in Bristol, Virginia.
+Brister enrolled at Tulane University in New Orleans to play college football.
+He transferred to Northeast Louisiana University (now known as the University of Louisiana at Monroe) in Monroe in 1984 after being replaced by John English as Tulane's starting quarterback.

-College career

-Brister began 1983 as Tulane's starting quarterback, before being replaced by Jon English and transferring to Northeast Louisiana University.